klahnakoski/jx-sqlite/README.md

 ## More

-An attempt to store JSON documents in SQLite so that they are accessible via SQL.
-The hope is this will serve a basis for a general document-relational map (DRM), and leverage the database's query optimizer. jx-sqlite  is also responsible for making the schema, and changing it dynamically as new JSON schema are encountered and to ensure that the old queries against the new schema have the same meaning.
+This project is an attempt to store JSON documents in SQLite so that they are accessible via SQL.
+The hope is this will serve a basis for a general document-relational map (DRM), and leverage the database's query optimizer.
+`jx-sqlite` is responsible for expanding the schema dynamically as new JSON documents are encountered.
+It also strives to ensure old queries against the new schema have the same meaning; the same results.

 The most interesting, and most important feature is that we query nested object arrays as if they were just another table.
 This is important for two reasons: